Yak00dza/homework2_pb/README.md

 # The memory game
+This is a CLI recreation of a popular card matching game.
+The game youses A1 coordinate system (e.g. C2, D5) and runs entirely from CLI.
 # How to play?
 The game loop is as follows:
 1) You pick a card and it becomes flipped.